eapowertools-archive/SalesforceReportsConnector/README.md

 ![Complete](https://s3.amazonaws.com/eapowertools/salesforce-reports-connector/imgs/readme/completedAuth.png)

 1. Click finish!
 At this point the connector should appear on the right under your list of connectors.
 You can then go and click select data!

+### Limitations

+1. The Salesforce API limits the amount of rows to be fetched to 2000 rows.
+This means you can only load 2000 per report beacuse of a Salesforce limitation.